The Differences Between MFIs and NBFCs in India

 Micro Finance Institutions (MFIs) Non-Banking Financial Companies (NBFCs)

 It provides micro-loans to low-income individuals and small businesses, mainly for income-generating activities.
-It provides a wide range of financial services, including loans, asset financing, and investments, catering to individuals and businesses.
+It provides a wide range of financial services that includes loans (personal loans, vehicle loans, home loans, gold loans, credit card services, and insurance services), asset financing, and investments to the individuals and businesses.

 It primarily focuses on providing credit for micro-enterprises and self-employment opportunities.
 It operates across various financial services like loans, leasing, hire purchase, and asset management.